nzlosh/err-stackstorm/README.md

 To configure Errbot's web server plugin, the command below can be sent to Errbot:
 ```
-!plugin config Webserver {'HOST': '0.0.0.0', 'PORT': 3141,
-'SSL': {'enabled': False, 'host': '0.0.0.0', 'port': 3142, 'certificate': '', 'key': ''}}
+!plugin config Webserver {'HOST': '0.0.0.0', 'PORT': 3141, 'SSL': {'enabled': False, 'host': '0.0.0.0', 'port': 3142, 'certificate': '', 'key': ''}}
 ```

 **NOTE:** _The variables must be adjusted to match the operating environment in which Errbot is running.
 See Errbot documentation for further configuration information._

+---
+### Optional
-The configuration above is only applied for the current runtime and will not persist after the errbot process being restarted.
+The configuration above is only applied for the current runtime and may not persist after the errbot process is restarted.
 Making the configuration change permanent is as simple as installing a special plugin:
 ```
 !repos install https://github.com/tkit/errbot-plugin-webserverconfiguration
 ```
 The configuration command from above is not required prior to installing this plugin.
+---

 In production environments it may be desirable to place a reverse-proxy like nginx in front of errbot.